ResetSec/UrmiaCTF/Crypto/Noql/README.md

 - Metadata
   - The timestamp at the time and date of encryption
   - The 'current' timestamp at the time and date of decryption
-  -

 ---
 # Additional Resources

-If you wish to read more about the technical details, I highly recommend taking a look at [the Fernet Spec(ification) document](https://github.com/fernet/spec/blob/master/Spec.md)\* which explains more about how the algorithm works.
+If you are interested in the technical details, I highly recommend taking a look at [the Fernet Spec(ification) document](https://github.com/fernet/spec/blob/master/Spec.md)\*\* which explains more about how the algorithm works.

 [Here is a Medium article](https://medium.com/asecuritysite-when-bob-met-alice/passing-encrypted-tokens-the-fernet-way-ef9b2a9d125d) from [the person](https://www.youtube.com/billbuchanan) behind the website ``https://asecuritysite.com`` that was used for decrypting the Fernet token.

-\**Note: (If the above link is no longer accessible, [here is archived version](https://web.archive.org/web/20230505131522/https://github.com/fernet/spec/blob/master/Spec.md) of the Fernet Spec document instead.)*
+\*\**Note: (If the Fernet Spec link is no longer accessible, [here is an archived copy](https://web.archive.org/web/20230505131522/https://github.com/fernet/spec/blob/master/Spec.md) instead.)*